RobertTalbert/sevensteps/SevenSteps.md

     * State the conditions under which a second-degree polynomial will have two real roots, one repeated root, or two complex roots.
     * Apply the quadratic formula to solve a real-world problem.

-Looking ahead, when we get around to writing up the actual assignment we want students to do prior to class (Step 6) we will want to make it clear that _students are expected to gain fluency on the Basic Objectives only_ prior to class.
-Fluency on the Advanced Objectives prior to class would be awesome but not necessary; the Advanced Objectives merely set the agenda for what's happening in class.

-While this document won't discuss much about the _dispositions_ that both students and instructors must have for a successful flipped learning experience, here it's important to note that __you should assume that students will do their pre-class work and have meaningful engagement with it through independent pre-class activities__.
-Decide on your Basic and Advanced lists based on this assumption.
-Yes, some students may not do the pre-class work.
-But we are making a choice here to design the class with _success_ in mind and let that choice permeate our management of the class.
-It would be a mistake to design the class around the students who do not choose to engage, because this attitude fails students who do engage.
-A "Plan B" for non-engaged students would be a good idea -- but this is not "Plan A".

-### Step 4 Activity: Splitting the list
+Students are certainly able to see and memorize the quadratic formula on their own.
+And students can learn to do basic rote mechanical calculations for using the formula to find polynomial roots, through watching videos of worked-out examples or through simply reading those examples.
+Neither of these tasks _needs_ class time.
+The other two, however, are less certain.
+Skilled students might be able to learn to do these tasks on their own, but I'm not sure _every_ student could.
+So I don't expect students to do so.
+Rather, these two objectives will be the focus of the group space activities; and the two basic objectives are just enough to "launch" that group space activity, which remember we outlined in the previous step, and set students up for productive work on it.

+### Activities for you

-Go back to your ordered list of learning obejctives from Step 2 and draw a line that demarcates Basic Objectives from Advanced Objectives. __Ask yourself__: Why am I drawing the line here?
+Copy your ordered list of learning obejctives from Step 2 and draw a line that demarcates Basic Objectives from Advanced Objectives. __Ask yourself__: Why am I drawing the line here?

 1. Objective: <br><br>